lserp/undercut-f1-enhanced/README.md

 ![Driver Tracker Page](docs/screenshots/driver-tracker.png)

+> [!NOTE]
-NOTE: Currently the track map is only supported in the iTerm2 terminal (by implementing the [iTerm2's Inline Image Protocol](https://iterm2.com/documentation-images.html)), and terminals which implement the [Kitty Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).
-Other protocols (such as Sixel) may be supported in the future.
-If the track map doesn't work in your terminal, please raise an issue and I will try and fix/implement support.
+Currently the track map is only supported in terminal which support euther the [Kitty Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) or the [iTerm2 Inline Image Protocol](https://iterm2.com/documentation-images.html).
+I personally try to test on iTerm2, Ghostty, WezTerm, and Kitty.
+If the terminal you use doesn't work, please raise an issue and I'll try to implement support!

 ### Tyre Stint / Strategy